-In order to expand access to employment, training, education, and supportive services for individuals with barriers, in summer 2017 Advance Central PA launched The Link, a mobile career center, equipped with seven workstations, a printer, a presentation screen, and internet access among other features.
+In summer 2017 Advance Central PA launched The Link, a mobile career center, equipped with seven workstations, a printer, a presentation screen, and internet access among other features.
 The Link is equipped with a wheelchair lift and accessible computer station.
 The Link mobile career center expands access to employment, training, and support services to all eligible individuals, particularly individuals with barriers to employment by giving Advance Central PA the ability to take workforce services and expert staff from the PA CareerLink® to the locations where these customers are already going for services.
 This pilot project includes a wide variety of community organizations already serving those with barriers to employment that have agreed to be a location where the mobile workforce center can park and provide services.
 These partners include:

-Probation Offices: Central PA CareerLink® partners and Advance Central PA already work with correctional facilities throughout the region, regularly holding workshops and mock interviews to inmates who are preparing to rejoin the workforce.
+Probation Offices: PA CareerLink® partners in the Central LWDA and Advance Central PA already work with correctional facilities throughout the region, regularly holding workshops and mock interviews to inmates who are preparing to rejoin the workforce.
 County Probation Offices provide an ideal partner for us to continue and strengthen our relationship with ex-offenders.